Skip to the main content

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.

-Outside of Alberta, art therapy programs are offered by the:
+Outside of Alberta, art and expressive art therapy programs are offered by the:

-Concordia University in Montreal offers a master’s program for drama therapy that includes dance and movement therapy.
+Concordia University in Montreal offers a master’s program for drama therapy.

 Programs in music therapy are offered by: